 The Team

-Meet our diverse team merging cognitive scientists and brain health experts, collaboratively advancing understanding, pioneering research, and innovating interventions for optimal neurological well-being.
+Meet our team.
+We are a diverse group of cognitive scientists and brain health experts, collaboratively advancing understanding, pioneering research, and innovating interventions for optimal neurological well-being.

 Assistant Professor